-Employers will expect to see evidence of the computer languages you know and what you can do with them.
+When hiring Software Developers, employers expect to see evidence of the computer languages they know and what they can do with them.
 Hiring managers seeking Junior Software Developers might look for any combination of the following:

 Junior roles in Software Development start with salaries around £20,000, while the average Senior Developer earning £35,000 – £60,000.

 The future career choices for anyone choosing a career in Software Development are incredibly varied.
 Within Software Development, there are many different avenues to pursue, such as Game Development, Mobile App Development, or if you wanted to get more involved in software functionality, you could become a Software Engineer.

 There are myriad combinations of languages and skills developers choose to learn, depending on what outcome they want to achieve.
 Because of this, many developers are choosing the self-taught route over going to university.
 Employers also respect the determination of those who choose this path and often value this over qualifications.

 5 – Trainee Cyber Security Analyst/Technician